News News

 Aim of BioBank Japan

-A biobank is a specialized system designed for the storage and management of biological samples, including blood and tissue, generously donated by patients and the public for research purposes.
+A biobank is a specialized depository/entity designed for the storage and management of biological samples, including blood and tissue, generously donated by patients and the public for research purposes.
 In contrast to a financial institution, a biobank collects and preserves biological specimens along with associated clinical and lifestyle information for use in research.
-These resources are provided to studies that meet specific screening criteria, thereby contributing significantly to the advancement of medical research and the generation of valuable research outcomes.
+These resources are supplied to studies that meet specific screening criteria, thereby contributing significantly to the advancement of medical research and the generation of valuable research outcomes.

-BioBank Japan (BBJ), established in 2003 as a pioneer biobank in Japan, is a disease-oriented biobank that collects and stores samples and data from approximately 270,000 patients diagnosed with 51 target diseases.
+BioBank Japan (BBJ), established in 2003 as a pioneer biobank in Japan, is a disease-oriented biobank that collects and stores biological samples and data from approximately 270,000 patients diagnosed with 51 target diseases.
 These samples and data are valuable research resources for research aimed at biomarker discovery and the development of new clinical and therapeutic approaches.

 Our aim is to contribute to the realization of healthy future for every one of us by promoting usage of these research resources for the advancement of genome research and genomic medicine.